There are over 50 different ways in which you can market your consulting business.

 Exhibitions present a great opportunity to build these types of relationships.
 It’s not all about finding your ideal clients at the event itself.

 Remember that the whole purpose of exhibiting is to drive sales leads.
-So your marketing must be well thought through and integrated.
+So any talk must be well thought through and integrated with your stand.

 Here’s how I recommend you approach it: